Dive-Dev/Edudev-Marketplace-Dappathon-Season-2/README.md

 6. Access the dApp:
 Open your web browser and visit http://localhost:3000 to interact with the EduDev application.

+## API Route

+A single API Route is responsible for creating a token for file uploads.
+Make sure to rename .env.example to .env and get your token as mentioned in the [Spheron Browser Upload Docs](https://docs.spheron.network/sdk/browser/).

+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
+This endpoint can be edited in `pages/api/upload.ts`.

 <br>

 ## 🔍The problem it solves